No one is born to be a professional drummer, and you need to go through a process of practice. However, poor training will slow down your progress.

 The two most common uses of triplets are in marching bands or marching music.

-Basically, a flam-tap is a combination of double stroke rolls with flams.
+A flam-tap is a combination of double-stroke rolls with flams.
 This rudiment contains:

 - The main note is where you need to count the beat when hitting.